Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Screening for neuropathy or Parkinsonian signs

-• ECG when faintness or cardiac concern is present
+• ECG when faintness or a cardiac concern is present

-• NCV/EMG if neuropathy may be contributing to imbalance
+• NCV or EMG when neuropathy may be contributing to imbalance

-• Imaging referral if neurological red flags are present
+• Imaging referral when neurological warning signs are present

 • ENT or vestibular referral when appropriate